 Wearing sunglasses when you already wear prescription glasses can be tricky.
-Either you forfeit the sunglasses and squint while you’re outside, risking UV damage to your eyes (not recommended), or you dig around for your sunglasses and wear them instead of your regular glasses (really not recommended).
+Sometimes it feels easier to forfeit the sunglasses and squint while you’re outside, risking ultraviolet (UV) damage to your eyes (not recommended).
+Or, when you’re on the go and do have your sunglasses on, there’s more of a chance you’ll forget your regular glasses and have to wear your shades indoors (also damaging to your eyes).

-The answer is that you don’t have to choose.
-Photochromic lenses, such as Transitions® lenses, adapt seamlessly from inside fluorescents to the sunlight outside, shielding your eyes from ultraviolet (UV) exposure while maintaining your individualized prescription and providing clear vision.
+Enter: Photochromic lenses.
+Light-adjusting lenses such as Transitions® lenses, adapt seamlessly from indoor to outdoor, shielding your eyes from UV exposure while maintaining your eyewear prescription and providing clear vision.

 Below, we answer some common questions about photochromic lenses and dive into the different types of lens tints available.